DanielKilgallon/DannysDocumentation/AWS_Server_Documentation.md

 `cd tshock`
 `mono TerrariaServer.exe`

-It will prompt you to choose settings for the world, max players, etc. Once you choose your options it will start up!
+It will prompt you to choose settings for the world size, max players, etc. Once you choose your options it will start up!